Deuteronomy

 “For the LORD your God is bringing you into a good land, a land of brooks of water, of fountains and springs, flowing forth in valleys and hills; a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive oil and honey; a land where you shall eat food without scarcity, in which you shall not lack anything; a land whose stones are iron, and out of whose hills you can dig copper.”
 (Deuteronomy 8:7-9).

 What kind of life does God want for His people?
 A full life.
-Jesus said the same thing, "The thief comes only to steal, and kill, and destroy; I came that they might have life, and might have it abundantly" (John 10:10).
-God wants you to see His real purpose for these things because they build a deep trust in His ways.
-When we have an accident, fail a course, lose a job, miscarry, can't find a spouse, your trust in His basic loving plan is essential to a good response.
+Jesus expressed the same idea, “The thief comes only to steal, and kill, and destroy; I came that they might have life, and might have it abundantly” (John 10:10).
+God wants you to see His true purpose for these circumstances because they foster a deep trust in His ways.
+When we have an accident, fail a course, lose a job, miscarry, or can’t find a spouse, trusting in His loving plan is essential for a proper response.
+This general acknowledgment of God’s active love in our lives is a fundamental and unchangeable doctrine that strengthens our trust in Him during tough times.

 Prosperity Teaching